Refresh a small bathroom on a budget by painting the bathroom cabinet and other simple ideas that you can do in a weekend!

 - Update light fixtures and bathroom accessories with spray paint.

 Now this one can be tricky because there’s nothing worse than a bad spray paint job on a light fixture or other metal item.
-Follow these steps to for a sure way of updating a light.
+Follow these steps for a sure way of updating a light.

 - Remove the light fixture from the wall.
 Make sure to turn off the breaker first or hire an electrician if you don’t feel comfortable doing this.
 Take off the shades and tape socket openings.